JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

 \textbf{Noise-robust Masked Autoencoder.} To further enhance the robustness of decoder $\mathcal{D}$, we propose a masking strategy, which effectively reduces noises and mitigates artifacts, yielding superior-quality audio reconstruction.
 In our training procedure, we adopt a specific technique wherein $p=5\%$ of the intermediate latent embeddings are randomly masked before feeding into the decoder.
 By doing so, we enable the decoder to acquire proficiency in reconstructing superior-quality data even when exposed to corrupted inputs.
 We train the autoencoder on 48kHz stereophonic audios with large batch size and employ an exponential moving average to aggregate the weights.
-As a result of these enhancements, the performance of our audio autoencoder surpasses that of the original model in all evaluated reconstruction metrics, as shown in Table~\ref{tab:sota-performance}.
+As a result of these enhancements, the performance of our audio autoencoder surpasses that of the original model in all evaluated reconstruction metrics.
 Consequently, we adopt this audio autoencoder for all of our subsequent experiments.

-\textbf{Normalizing Latent Embedding Space.} To avoid arbitrarily scaled latent spaces,~\citep{rombach2022high} found it is crucial to achieve better performance by estimating the component-wise variance and re-scale the latent $\boldsymbol{z}$ to have a unit standard deviation.
+\textbf{Normalizing Latent Embedding Space.} To avoid arbitrarily scaled latent spaces,~\cite{rombach2022high} found it is crucial to achieve better performance by estimating the component-wise variance and re-scale the latent $\boldsymbol{z}$ to have a unit standard deviation.
 In contrast to previous approaches that only estimate the component-wise variance, JEN-1 employs a straightforward yet effective post-processing technique to address the challenge of anisotropy in latent embeddings as shown in Algorithm~\ref{algo:svd}.
-Specially, we channel-wisely perform zero-mean normalization on the latent embedding, and then transform the covariance matrix to the identity matrix via Singular Value Decomposition (SVD) algorithm.
+Specifically, we channel-wisely perform zero-mean normalization on the latent embedding, and then transform the covariance matrix to the identity matrix via the Singular Value Decomposition (SVD) algorithm.
 We implement a batch-incremental equivalent algorithm to calculate these transformation statistics.
-Additionally, we incorporate a dimension reduction strategy to enhance the whitening process further and improve the overall effectiveness of our approach.
+Additionally, we incorporate a dimension reduction strategy to keep 90\% most important channels (reduced dimension $k$ in Algorithm~\ref{algo:svd}) to enhance the whitening process further and improve the overall effectiveness of our approach.